MTurkkila/WYJA/index.md

 ## Week 5: Refining Your Works Cited
 Positive Message to Myself about Writing: You can do it!
 Even if you sometimes don't feel like it. just trust yourself.

 I have experimental data as primary source.
-I think I have enough contextual literature, but I will need more methodological an theoretical literarture as I continue with my network analyses.
+I think I have enough contextual literature, but I will need more methodological and theoretical literature as I continue with my network analyses.
 I don't know about related literature.
 What even is the difference between contextual an related literature.
 I don't think anybody discusses the exact same topic or argument.
 Hmm.. .
 Maybe in sciences contextual and related is almost same.
 No derivative documents cited.

 I might need more citations from the journal, but other than that I don't really have any of the common mistakes.

-I think I should develope better and more systematic method for note taking, so that I dont accidentally paraphrase.
+I think I should develop better and more systematic method for note taking, so that I don't accidentally paraphrase.

 I always need to get better grasp of different theories in my field, but maybe not now for this paper.

 I don't think I'll need more related literature.

-My entrypoint is addressing a methodological gap and extending previous work by combining theoretical frame and analysis method not used previously.
+My entry point is addressing a methodological gap and extending previous work by combining theoretical frame and analysis method not used previously.

+The text about citation values and biases was quite interesting.
+Looking forward for the discussion about these as this is something I really hasn't considered before.
+I actually think that currently education sciences are too author centric.
+Therefore, I don't like the app-style citations and much more prefer number based formats.
+Although, I agree that sometimes the app-style makes it easier to discuss and identify some works.
+Anyhow, maybe this citation values is more important in humanities and especially relevant in the States.

 ## Week 6